-(5) Isinglass Reservoir (Far Mill Reservoir), Shelton.
+Isinglass Reservoir (Far Mill Reservoir), Shelton.
 Ice fishing is prohibited.

-(6) Messerchmidt's Pond, Deep River, Westbrook.
-The operation of vessels with motors, except for electric motors, is prohibited.
+Messerchmidt's Pond, Deep River, Westbrook.
+The operation of boats with internal combustion engines is prohibited.

-(7) Quassapaug Lake, Middlebury, Woodbury.
-The closed season for fishing shall be from midnight on the last day of February through 6:00 a.m. on the second Saturday in April.
+Quassapaug Lake, Middlebury, Woodbury.
+The closed season for fishing shall be from midnight on the last day of February through 6:00 a.m. on the third Saturday in April.
 Icefishing is prohibited.
 The daily creel limit for trout and charr shall be one and the minimum length shall be eighteen inches.
 The daily creel limit for black bass shall be one and the minimum length shall be eighteen inches.